Cambridge: Future plans

 In February 2020, consultations opened for a transport system known as the Cambridgeshire Autonomous Metro.
-It would have connected the historic city centre and the existing busway route with the mainline railway stations, Cambridge Science Park, and Haverhill.
+It would have connected the historic city centre and the existing busway route with the mainline railway stations, Cambridge Science Park and Haverhill.
 In May 2021 the newly elected mayor said he was focused instead on a "revamped bus network" but would not yet abandon the work done.
-As of November 2022, the Greater Cambridge Partnership is consulting on plans comprising: transforming the bus network; investing in other sustainable travel scheme; and creating a sustainable travel zone, which includes the introduction of a congestion charge.
+As of November 2022, the Greater Cambridge Partnership is consulting on plans comprising: transforming the bus network; investing in other sustainable travel schemes; and introducing a Cambridge Congestion Charge as part of a Sustainable Travel Zone.

+In 2024, Cambridge Connect proposed repurposing the planned route of the canceled metro as a light railway.
+Known as the Isaac Newton line, it would connect the mainline railway stations with Cambourne, the guided busway station at Trumpington, Haverhill, Addenbrookes Hospital, and a new station in Cambridge city centre.

 Education

 Cambridge's two universities, the collegiate University of Cambridge and the local campus of Anglia Ruskin University, serve around 30,000 students, by some estimates.
-Cambridge University estimated its 2007/08 student population at 17,662, and Anglia Ruskin reports 24,000 students across its two campuses (one of which is outside Cambridge, in Chelmsford) for the same period.
+Cambridge University stated its 2020/21 student population was 24,270, and Anglia Ruskin reports 24,000 students across its two campuses (one of which is outside Cambridge, in Chelmsford) for the same period.
 ARU now (2019) has additional campuses in London and Peterborough.
 State provision in the further education sector includes Hills Road Sixth Form College, Long Road Sixth Form College, and Cambridge Regional College.
+The Open University had a presence in the city between 1979 and 2018.

 Both state and private schools serve Cambridge pupils from nursery to secondary school age.
 State schools are administered by Cambridgeshire County Council, which maintains 251 schools in total, 35 of them in Cambridge city.
 Netherhall School, Chesterton Community College, the Parkside Federation (comprising Parkside Community College and Coleridge Community College), North Cambridge Academy and the Christian inter-denominational St Bede's School provide comprehensive secondary education.
 Many other pupils from the Cambridge area attend village colleges, an educational institution unique to Cambridgeshire, which serve as secondary schools during the day and adult education centres outside of school hours.
 Independent schools in the city include The Perse School, Stephen Perse Foundation, Sancton Wood School, St Mary's School, Heritage School and The Leys School.
 The city has one university technical college, Cambridge Academy for Science and Technology, which opened in September 2014.